Everyone knows about the beaches of the Yucutan Peninsula of Mexico: like Cancun, Playa del Carmen and Tulum.

-Home to a much higher concentration of five-star hotels than Puerto Angel and Puerto Escondido, Huatulco is more about sipping a cold coconut or cocktail from an infinity pool while watching the sun dance over the ocean.
+Home to plenty of incredible accommodations, from adult-only luxury hotels to private airbnbs to family-friendly resorts, Huatulco is more about sipping a cold coconut or cocktail from an infinity pool while watching the sun dance over the ocean.

 And if that’s what you’re on the coast of Mexico for, there’s absolutely nothing wrong with that!

 But it’s a good place for beach exploration as well.

 Huatulco has nine bays and 36 beaches, each with its own different character.

 You’ll probably want to spend some time in Huatulco looking around each different bay and taking in their individual characteristics.

 The Bays of Huatulco